marianelavflora/marianelavflora/README.md

 ## About Me

-- 🦾 **Junior Software Testing Engineer** EPAM (since June 2025, currently working here)
+- 🦾 **Junior Software Testing Engineer** - EPAM (since June 2025, currently working here)
   - working as a playtesting engineer for a well-known gaming platform.
-- 🦾 **Freelance QA Tester** Independent (since January 2025)
+- 🦾 **Freelance QA Tester** - Independent (since January 2025)
   - working as a QA Tester for various testing platforms such as Utest, GameTester, and PlayTestCloud.
 - 🦾 **Software Dev:** Innovation and Development Workshop ( February 2025 - June 2025)
   - developing a robotic prosthetic arm with a (dangerously) efficient team.
 - 🤖 **Volunteer:** Robotics and Programming Workshop (August 2024 - November 2024)
   - teaching programming and robotics basics to over 50 students with an amazing team!
 - 👱🏻‍♀️ **Personal project that I'm working on:** tinkering with my homelab, while getting better at software and electronics!
+Also doing a CubeSat satellites online course!

 - ☀️ **Degree:** Computer Engineering (National University of Córdoba, 2022 - Present)
 - 📚 **Specialization:** BackEnd Web Development (Oracle, May 2023 - October 2023)